 The 1980 amendments specified that status offenders, civil and non-offenders shall not be securely held in a detention, correctional or law enforcement facility in which both adults and/or juvenile offenders may be held.
 The Act as thus amended does permit status offenders to be placed in juvenile detention facilities if accused.
 They can be held up to 24 hours prior to and 24 hours after an initial court appearance, excluding weekends and holidays.
-This provision is used to exempt the first hours a youth is held in Secure Crisis Residential Centers (S-CRCs), and for the 24 hour period following the court review, excluding weekends and holidays.
+This provision is used to exempt the first hours a youth is held in a juvenile detention-based Secure crisis residential center (S-CRC), and for the 24 hour period following the court review, excluding weekends and holidays.

-Under the 2002 amendments to the Act, effective October 1, 2003, youth detained to determine violation of a valid court order can be held up to 48 hours, if there is an interview with an appropriate agency, not a law enforcement agency, within 24 hours of the youth's admission, and a probable cause hearing is held on the violation within 48 hours of the youth's admission.
+Under the 2002 amendments to the Act, effective October 1, 2003, youth detained to determine violation of a valid court order can be held up to 48 hours, if there is an interview with an appropriate agency (not a law enforcement agency) within 24 hours of the youth's admission, and a probable cause hearing is held on the violation within 48 hours of the youth's admission.
 If probable cause is not found, the agency has a 24 hour period in which to release following the hearing.
 All these timeframes exclude weekends and holidays.

 It is not necessary to verify that all of the steps in the VCO process have been followed if the youth has already been sentenced to detention; but, if a warrant is issued because the youth fails to appear for a hearing, and they are picked up by law enforcement and taken directly to detention, then all of the VCO steps must be followed, since they have not yet been sentenced.
+(See the "Valid Court Order Process and Checkpoints" flowchart, August 2008, prepared by Susan Davis.)

 Adjudicated status offenders can be held in juvenile detention following a finding of violation of a valid court order for a term set by the judge.
-The valid court order provision has a bearing on whether local law enforcement can expect juvenile detention facilities to take Minors in Possession of Alcohol.
 It also applies to status offenders held in S-CRCs who have a prior court order related to a status offense.
 See the Valid Court Order Checklist in the Appendices for a detailed list of the provisions.

-A four level screening and review system is in place to ensure that only youth committed to custody after having been convicted of a delinquent act are admitted to a juvenile correctional facility (juvenile training school).
+A four level screening and review system is in place to ensure that only youth committed to custody after having been convicted of a delinquent act are admitted to a juvenile correctional facility (juvenile training school operated by the state JJ&RA, DSHS).
 Standard sentencing guidelines limit commitments to serious and/or repeat offenders.